soasada/soasada.github.io/_posts/2020-07-18-how-to-make-a-multi-node-kafka-cluster.markdown

 openssl pkcs12 -export -in fullchain.pem -inkey privkey.pem -out keystore.p12 -name kafka1 -CAfile chain.pem -caname root
 {% endhighlight %}

-...then import the pkcs12 file into a keystore:
+...then import the pkcs12 file into a keystore (change example.com with your domain name and 'STRONG_PASS' for the one that you provide in the previous step):

 {% highlight bash %}
-keytool -importkeystore -deststorepass 'STRONG_PASS' -destkeypass 'STRONG_PASS' -destkeystore keystore.jks -srckeystore keystore.p12 -srcstoretype PKCS12 -srcstorepass 'STRONG_PASS' -alias kafka1 -ext SAN=DNS:{FQDN}
+keytool -importkeystore -deststorepass 'STRONG_PASS' -destkeypass 'STRONG_PASS' -destkeystore keystore.jks -deststoretype JKS -srckeystore keystore.p12 -srcstoretype PKCS12 -srcstorepass 'STRONG_PASS' -alias kafka1 -ext SAN=DNS:example.com
 {% endhighlight %}

 To check that everything is inside the keystore, execute: